AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/data-landing-zone.md

 ---
 # Create an [!DNL Data Landing Zone] source connection in the UI

-This tutorial provides steps for creating a [!DNL Data Landing ZOne] source connection using the Platform user interface.
+This tutorial provides steps for creating a [!DNL Data Landing Zone] source connection using the Platform user interface.

 ## Getting started